razisamuely/MoonActive/README.md

    2. Defining params for turning on XGBregressor
    3. Cross validating XBRregressor with 5 folds and rmse loss

-3. Evaluating the model decisions -> 2 and 10 assignment ratios
+3. To evaluate the model's decisions, we will look at the assignment ratios for treatments 2 and 10

-4. Creating treatment assignment vector on the test set for further investigation
+4. We will create a treatment assignment vector for the test set, which will allow for further investigation
-5. The method of assignment will be as follows: for each data point, we will make two predictions -
-6. one with treatment = 2 and another with treatment = 10.
-Then, we will select the treatment with
+5. As previously stated, the method of assignment is as follows: for each data point, we will make two predictions - one with treatment = 2 and another with treatment = 10
-7. the higher predicted price as the assigned treatment for that data point.
+7. We will then select the treatment with the higher predicted price as the assigned treatment for that data point.